pritampani/VoiceBridge/README.md

-# Flask Video Processing Application
+# VoiceBridge: AI-Powered Speech-to-Speech Translation for Accessible Education

 ## Overview
 This Flask application transforms YouTube videos through a pipeline that includes:
 - Downloading videos using `yt_dlp`
 - Extracting audio via `FFmpeg`
-- Transcribing audio using `AssemblyAI`
+- Transcribing audio using `whisper AI`
 - Translating transcripts into two languages (one for audio, one for subtitles) using `LangChain` and `ChatGoogleGenerativeAI`
 - Generating subtitles in `VTT` format
 - Converting translated text to speech using `gTTS`